 Synopsis

-Shapira reveals that far from simply teaching the mechanics of gun safety these schools are teaching a way of living in the world that is rooted in racist fears, aggressive masculinity and an entitlement to violence.
-In storytelling that will take your breath away, we discover that the risk of widespread gun ownership is not simply the possibility of more gun violence and mass shootings.
+Basic Pistol reveals how these schools are going far beyond teaching the mechanics of gun safety.
+They are teaching a way of living in the world rooted in racist fears, aggressive masculinity and an entitlement to violence.
+It will explain why the risk of widespread gun ownership is not simply the possibility of more gun violence and mass shootings.
 The risk is to the very foundations of democracy itself.

 Details